rust-lang/book/src/ch03-01-variables-and-mutability.md

 As we saw in the guessing game tutorial, we can declare new variables with the same name as a previous variable, and the new variable *shadows* the previous variable.
-We say that the first variable is *shadowed* by the second, which means that the second variable's value is what you will see when you use the variable.
+We say that the first variable is *shadowed* by the second, which means that the second variable’s value is what you will see when you use the variable.
-We can shadow a variable by using the same variable's name and repeating the use of the `let` keyword as follows:
+We can shadow a variable by using the same variable’s name and repeating the use of the `let` keyword as follows:

 Filename: src/main.rs